Other Names: Procrit®, Epogen®

 Warnings and Precautions

 - Heart problems.
 If you are treated with epoetin alfa to increase your red blood cells to near the same level as healthy people, you may get serious heart problems such as heart attack, stroke, or heart failure which could result in death.
-Your hemoglobin level will be checked as needed.

 - Blood clots.
 Blood clots and events such as stroke and heart attack.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
 A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.